Substitution at Uber Eats - UK

 • They have the relevant insurance, where required

-• They know how to perform deliveries safely and in accordance with applicable road safety, food safety and health and safety laws
+• They know how to perform deliveries safely and in accordance with applicable road safety, food safety and health and safety laws.

 For more information on right to work checks: